ryanpdwyer/react-eleventy/fys-24-01-ais.md

 -   Ask it to write a poem or a song

-Talk with your partner about what the best articles / results are.
+Talk with your group about what the best articles / results are.
 Think about the AI's

 -   Organization